 Asset type Road Hierarchy Classification Road Hierarchy Description Tracks These tracks have little or no imported pavement material but are not closed to the public.
 They are infrequently used or dry weather or fire access only.
 These tracks are not maintained to a standard suitable for general public access and are excluded from the inspection and response requirements of the Road Management Plan.
-Council may undertake maintenance on nominated fire access tracks to allow specific agreement rather than under the Road Management Plan.
-Pathways Primary Pathway Pathways, including shared pathways, providing direct access or adjoining to significant facilities such as Shopping Precincts / Aged Care Units / Schools / Kindergartens / Hospitals Secondary Pathway Remainder of constructed pathway network
+Council may undertake maintenance on nominated fire access tracks to allow access for fire fighting vehicles.
+Pathways Primary Pathway Pathways, including shared pathways, providing direct access or adjoining to significant facilities such as Shopping Precincts / Aged Care Units / Schools / Kindergartens / Hospitals.
+(Does not include paths in Parks and recreation reserves).
+Secondary Pathway Remainder of constructed pathway network